-And even though I myself do not fear being alone, I can see why the fear of being alone is a very dominant one within a lot of humanity.
+Even though I myself do not fear being alone, I can see why the fear of being alone is a very dominant one within humanity.

-You see, horror games and movies have you, the protagonist, on your own, in the darkness, within the depths of darkness or of any other symbol of unknowing, without anyone to get you covered, and without knowing, actually, what lies within that unknown, and whether you are or are not in an actual danger of fatal significance.
+Horror games and movies often depict the protagonist as being alone in the darkness, within the depths of darkness or of any other symbol of unknowing, without anyone to help them, and without knowing what lies within that unknown, and whether or not they are in actual danger of fatal significance.

-The beginning of Silent Hill 2 leave you, the player, to inevitably walk in the woods until you reach the ghost down, because there is no other way to get there and to proceed the game.
-Even if you came there by car, the road is blocked, leaving you with the sole option of getting there by foot.
+For example, in the beginning of Silent Hill 2, the player is inevitably forced to walk through the woods until they reach the town, because there is no other way to get there and to proceed the game.
+Even if the player came there by car, the road is blocked, leaving them with the sole option of getting there by foot.

-Now, as you walk in the fog all by yourself, you might notice a disturbing noise of footsteps that are not yours, leaving you, the player that just got started, to wonder whether someone—or something—is following you in the midst of the fog.
+As you walk in the fog all by yourself, you might notice a disturbing noise of footsteps that are not yours, leaving you, the player who just got started, to wonder whether someone—or something—is following you in the midst of the fog.

-Also, in the series of Friday the 13th, the classic horror movies, the killer does not take the entire group of his victims on altogether; they take one after another, until the numbers of the group diminishes and becomes more easy to eliminate, while the sense of horror only grows as the group weakens by its quantity.
+Also, in the series of Friday the 13th, the classic horror movies, the killer does not take the entire group of his victims on altogether; they take one after another, until the numbers of the group diminish and become easier to eliminate, while the sense of horror only grows as the group weakens by its quantity.

-When the killer reaches the final victim of the entire group, this is where most of the horror—and the action—is traditionally located in the movies, because when you have literarily no one to help you and the rest of your friends are dead and you’re all alone against a mysterious killer with no one to help you kill and/or evade them - the horror intensifies significantly, purely due to the fact that only one victim remains against a great unknown of a monster.
+When the killer reaches the final victim of the entire group, this is where most of the horror—and the action—is traditionally located in the movies, because when you have literally no one to help you and the rest of your friends are dead, and you’re all alone against a mysterious killer with no one to help you kill and/or evade them, the horror intensifies significantly, purely due to the fact that only one victim remains against a great unknown of a monster.

-Hence why some if not many people may choose being in a relationship than in being alone.
+Hence why some, if not many, people may choose to be in a relationship rather than be alone.
 Even if there is no actual danger, there is still the fear of finding oneself in the depths of a powerful nihilism, once the cocoon of purposefulness, even if that cocoon hurts, is gone.